Member contributions, tax relief and annual allowance

 What is the annual allowance?

-The annual allowance is the total amount of contributions that can be paid into all pensions for an individual before a tax charge applies.
-This allowance applies to all personal contributions, company/employer contributions and contributions for the individual paid by a third party, for example a grandparent.
+The annual allowance is the total amount of contributions that can be paid (and pension savings built up, in a defined benefit scheme) in a tax year, for (or in respect of) an individual, before a tax charge applies (the annual allowance charge).
+This allowance applies to all personal contributions, self-employed contributions, company/employer contributions and contributions for the individual paid by a third party, for example a grandparent.

 Some frequently asked questions

-So, if Sally has UK earnings of £80,000 and tax relief is given by the relief at source method, she can pay a net contribution of up to £64,000.
+For example, if Sally has UK earnings of £80,000 and tax relief is given by the relief at source method, she can pay a net contribution of up to £64,000.
 The provider will gross this up to £80,000 and claim the £16,000 basic rate tax relief from HMRC.
-Sally will then claim higher rate tax relief through her self-assessment but will also have to declare that her pension input amount is £20,000 over the annual allowance.
+Sally will then claim higher rate tax relief through her self-assessment but will also have to declare that her pension input amount is £20,000 over the annual allowance (assuming she has no unused annual allowance, to carry forward).

 A tax charge equal to her marginal rate of tax will be levied, effectively removing all tax relief from the excess contributions.
 If the money purchase annual allowance or tapered annual allowance applied to her the tax charge would be levied on the difference between £80,000 and the lower annual allowance that applies.